lilek108/SPDR-Gold-Shares-GLD-Risk-Performance-Analysis-2019-2025/README.md

 <br>

 **3. Volatility Changes and Historical Drawdowns**

+*"GLD’s volatility intensified significantly in 2024–2025, but the increase was driven primarily by rapid price appreciation rather than deeper drawdowns, indicating higher momentum rather than elevated downside risk."*

 Overall, the **1‑year rolling volatility increased** over the past **five years**.
 This growth, however, was **not consistent**.
 Volatility stood at approximately **18%** at the beginning of 2021, declined to a **minimum of 11.18%** in early 2024, and later reached a **peak of 21.59%** in November 2025.
 In contrast, the drawdown chart demonstrated an **overall downward trend with smaller fluctuations**, reaching its maximum in late 2022.
 For the entire period, the annualized volatility was **15.75%**, while the **maximum** drawdown reached **–22.00%**.